kabirjaipal/JUGNU-MUSIC/README.md

 # Advance Discord Music Bot

-a discord music bot with many commands , buttons , 24/7 , autresume ,etc
+a discord music bot with many commands , buttons , 24/7 , autoresume ,etc

 ## **Installation | How to use the Bot**